RTOpt/realtime-taxi-routing/README.md

 The Taxi routing System is a solution designed to simulate and optimize taxi dispatching operations.
 This project requires the `multimodalsim` package for simulation and optimization of multimodal transportation systems.

+## Key Features

+- Handles offline, online, and stochastic optimization scenarios for taxi dispatching.
+- Supports re-optimization with destruction and repair methods.
+- Includes utilities for request generation, vehicle management, and runtime measurements.

 ## Modules
+### simulation

-- **data_reader.py**: Handles input data reading and preprocessing.
+- **data_reader.py**: Manages input data reading and preprocessing.
 - **RideRequest.py**: Defines the `RideRequest` class and associated methods.
-- **utilities.py**: Provides utility functions used across the system.
+- **run_simulation.py**: Facilitates running simulations of the taxi dispatching system under various conditions.
 - **taxi_dispatcher.py**: Core module where the dispatching logic and algorithms are implemented.
+### utilities
+- **config.py**: Defines a configuration class (`SimulationConfig`) for customizing the simulation setup.
+- **enums.py**: Enumerates objectives, solution modes, algorithms, and other constants used across the system.
+- **tools.py**: Includes functions for calculating network distances, durations, costs, and visualization utilities.
+- **Timer.py**: Provide the possibility to calculate runtimes.
+- **test_generator.py**: Generates synthetic requests and vehicles for testing purposes.
+### solvers
+- **solver.py**: Baseline solver class that provides a foundation for other solver implementations.
-- **Offline_solver.py**: Contains the logic for solving dispatch scenarios in offline mode, when all the requests are known in advance.
+- **Offline_solver.py**: Contains an MIP solver for solving dispatch scenarios in offline mode, when all the requests are known in advance.
 - **Online_solver.py**: Contains the algorithms for solving dispatch scenarios in online mode, when all the requests are not known in advance and are received online.
 - **stochastic_solver.py**: Contains the algorithms for solving dispatch scenarios using online stochastic methods.
 - **Re_optimizer.py**: Contains the algorithms for re-optimizing the problem by first destroying the current solution and then repairing it.
-- **Timer.py**: Provide the possibility to calculate runtimes.
-- **run_simulation.py**: Facilitates running simulations of the taxi dispatching system under various conditions.
-- **Run_Example.py**: An example script demonstrating how to run a basic instance of the dispatch system.
-- **Run_Tests.py**: Executes a series of tests to validate the correctness and performance of the system.
+### run_test
+- **create_instances.py**: Contains functions to generate instances.
+- **create_plots.py**: Contains functions for plot generation based on user-specified metrics.
+- **run_test.py**: Contains functions to run a single test or multiple scenario-based tests.

 ## multimodalsim Package Overview